 Each Advisory Agreement provides that Janus Capital will furnish continuous advice and recommendations concerning the Portfolios' investments, provide office space for the Portfolios, and certain other advisory-related services.
-Each Portfolio pays custodian fees and expenses, any brokerage commissions and dealer spreads, and other expenses in connection with the execution of portfolio transactions, legal and audit expenses, interest and taxes, a portion of trade or other investment company dues and expenses, expenses of shareholders' meetings, mailing of prospectuses, statements of additional information, and reports to shareholders, fees and expenses of the Trustees, other costs of complying with applicable laws regulating the sale of Portfolio shares, compensation to the Portfolios' transfer agent, and other costs, including shareholder servicing costs.
-As discussed in this section, Janus Capital has delegated certain management duties for U.S. Low Volatility Portfolio to Intech pursuant to a subadvisory agreement ("Sub-Advisory Agreement") between Janus Capital and Intech.
+Each Portfolio pays custodian fees and expenses, any brokerage commissions and dealer spreads, and other expenses in connection with the execution of portfolio transactions, legal and audit expenses, interest and taxes, a portion of trade or other investment company dues and expenses of shareholders' meetings, mailing of prospectuses, statements of additional information, and reports to shareholders, fees and expenses of the Trustees, other costs of complying with applicable laws regulating the sale of Portfolio shares, compensation to the Portfolios' transfer agent, and other costs, including shareholder servicing costs.